 that the small ones (Eg Hamstring, Hamstring, Biceps)?

-question!
-You could certainly do it the way you proposed and
+Great question!
+You could certainly do it the way you proposed

-I have personally done it this way as well on other sort of splits.
+and I have personally done it this way as well on other sort

-The templates are suggestions and certainly can be customized.
+of splits.
+The templates are suggestions and certainly can be

-I sometimes like performing leg curls before exercises like straight-leg
+customized.
+I sometimes like performing leg curls before exercises

 Keep in mind the main rationale of placing large muscle groups

-first is that it is suppose to allow you to handle more weight
+first is that it is supposed to allow you to handle more weight

 for exercises that utilize larger muscles, requiring more energy.